cakephp/migrations/docs/en/seeding.rst

 ################

 Seed classes are a great way to easily fill your database with data after it's created.
-By default they are stored in the `seeds` directory; however, this path can be changed in your configuration file.
+By default, they are stored in the `seeds` directory; however, this path can be changed in your configuration file.

 .. note::